Sorghum is a tropical grass species originally domesticated as a grain crop in sub-Saharan Africa about 8,000 years ago.

 In 1994, Land Institute scientists Jon Piper and Peter Kulakow published a study of S. bicolor x S. halepense hybrid populations, concluding that perennial grain sorghum was a feasible goal.

-However, the full-fledged breeding program aimed at developing perennial sorghum started almost a decade later, in 2003, with initial crosses between hardy perennial plants drawn from Piper and Kulakow’s populations and grain sorghum parental lines developed at universities in the United States.
+However, the full-fledged breeding program aimed at developing perennial sorghum started almost a decade later; Lead Researcher Stan Cox joined The Land Institute staff in 2000 and in 2003, had made initial crosses between hardy perennial plants drawn from Piper and Kulakow’s populations and grain sorghum parental lines developed at universities in the United States.

 In 2016 Land Institute researchers published a study based on field experiments done in 2011-13 showing that selection during the first seven years of the program (2003-09) had produced perennial lines with almost triple the grain yield of the perennial parents we had started with in 2002.
 That was a yield increase of about 27 percent per year.